 Drug charges in Virginia are a very serious matter.
 Unlike some states, where substances such as marijuana have been legalized or the prosecution of minor drug possession is given less priority, in Virginia, the possession of a small amount of marijuana can still lead to an arrest, conviction and a permanent criminal record of a drug offense.
 Our attorney at Corder Law, PLLC, can help you protect your future.

 Not Just Marijuana

-For students in the Harrisonburg area colleges and universities, you may not fully recognize the risk controlled substances pose to your future.
-Products with innocent sounding names, like “bath salts” are actually a Schedule I drug and mere possession could result in a felony charge with potential prison time of one to 10 years, as well as fines up to $2,500.
+For students in the Harrisonburg area colleges and universities, you may not fully recognize the risk that controlled substances pose to your future.
+Products with innocent sounding names like “bath salts” are actually a Schedule I drug and mere possession could result in a felony charge with potential prison time of one to 10 years, as well as fines up to $2,500.
 If they find enough for a distribution charge, the penalties become more severe.

 Do Your Friends Use Drugs?